 Key vocabulary states of matter Materials can be one of three states: solids, liquids or gases.
 Some materials can change from one state to another and back again. solids These are materials that keep their shape unless a force is applied to them.
 They can be hard, soft or even squashy.
 Solids take up the same amount of space no matter what has happened to them. liquids Liquids take the shape of their container.
 They can change shape but do not change the amount of space they take up.
 They can flow or be poured. gases Gases can spread out to completely fill the container or room they are in.
 They do not have any fixed shape but they do have a mass. water vapour This is water that takes the form of a gas.
 When water is boiled, it evaporates into a water vapour.

+There are three states of matter.

 Solid Liquid Gas

-Particles in a solid are close together and cannot move.
-They can only vibrate.
-Particles in a liquid are close together but can move around each other easily. spread out and can mov
+close together and cannot Particles in a liquid are close together but can move around each other easily. spread out and can move

-called the boiling, melting or freezing point.

-colid

-solid liquid